Skip to Content

 Maybe spend a couple of nights in Valladolid and then head down for a dip when it’s a bit quieter.
 Most tours come around midday, so if you come in the morning or right before closing time, you might have the cenote all for yourself.

-Cenote Zaci is also a great stop before or after a tour to Ek’ Balam ruins so you can cool off and relax.
+Cenote Zaci is also a great stop before or after a visit to Ek’ Balam ruins so you can cool off and relax.
 Or if you are still full of energy, there is a series of platforms from which you can jump off and splash into the welcoming waters below.

 Location: Cenote Zaci on Google Maps.